HCL Notes: 21st century

 IBM contributed some of the code it had developed for the integration of the OpenOffice.org suite into Notes 8 to the project.
 IBM also packaged its version of OpenOffice.org for free distribution as IBM Lotus Symphony.

 IBM Notes and Domino 9 Social Edition shipped on March 21, 2013.
-Changes include significantly updated user interface, near-parity of IBM Notes and IBM iNotes functionality, the IBM Notes Browser Plugin, new XPages controls added to IBM Domino, refreshed IBM Domino Designer user interface, added support for To Dos on Android mobile devices, and additional server functionality as detailed in the Announcement Letter.
+Changes include significantly updated user interface, near-parity of IBM Notes and IBM iNotes functionality, the IBM Notes Browser Plugin, new XPages controls added to IBM Domino, refreshed IBM Domino Designer user interface, added support for To Dos on Android mobile devices, and further server functions as detailed in the Announcement Letter.

 In late 2016, IBM announced that there would not be a Notes 9.0.2 release, but 9.0.1 would be supported until at least 2021.
-In the same presentation IBM also stated that their internal users had been migrated away from Notes and onto the IBM Verse client.
+In the same presentation, IBM also stated that their internal users had been migrated away from Notes and onto the IBM Verse client.

 On October 25, 2017, IBM announced a plan to deliver a Domino V10 family update sometime in 2018.
-The new version will be built in partnership with HCL Technologies.
+The new version will be built in partnership with HCLTech.
 IBM's development and support team responsible for these products are moving to HCL, however, the marketing, and sales continue to be IBM-led.
 Product strategy is shared between IBM and HCL.
 As part of the announcement, IBM indicated that there is no formal end to product support planned.

 On October 9, 2018, IBM announced IBM Domino 10.0 and IBM Notes 10.0 in Frankfurt, Germany, and made them available to download on October 10, 2018.